dddrrreee/cs140e-22win/labs/8-threads/README.md

 ***MAKE SURE YOU DO THE [PRELAB](PRELAB.md) FIRST!***

+Note:
+  - By default the `Makefile` will use our code (`code/staff-rpi-thread.o` `code/staff-thread-asm.o`).
+  - If you run `make check` in `code` all the tests should pass.
+  - Before you start implementing, comment out `USE_STAFF=1` to use your code.
+You can flip back and forth to test.

 Big picture:  by the end of this lab you will have a very simple round-robin threading package for "cooperative" (i.e., non-preemptive) threads.